Modes

 The three modes

-Autonomous mode
+Autonomous

 The workflow executes all actions immediately without asking for approval.

-- Write actions execute immediately
+- Reading actions run immediately

-- No approval requests sent
+- No approval requests are sent

 - Fastest execution